vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>Hootsuite</h4>

-Hootsuite is a social media management platform designed to simplify the way businesses interact with their audience.
+<a href="https://www.hootsuite.com/" role="link" target="_blanck">Hootsuite</a> is a social media management platform designed to simplify the way businesses interact with their audience.
 With the ability to schedule posts, monitor conversations, and analyze performance across multiple social platforms, Hootsuite is a must-have for marketers managing busy social calendars.

 If you’re managing multiple social accounts or struggling to maintain consistency, Hootsuite’s centralized dashboard is an excellent solution.
 It’s trusted by over 18 million users globally, ranging from small businesses to enterprises.